Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/system-architecture/development-environment.md

 - GitHub Actions is used to automate testing procedures and deployment of the documentation website.
 - Docker is used to handle deployment of the project.
 - Atlas is used to create and maintain the MongoDB database.

-## Languages and Libraries
-- JavaScript
+- JavaScript is used for coding the project itself

+## Javascript Libraries
 - React.js is used to develop the Frontend.
 - Node.js is used to develop the Backend.
 - Express.js is used as a high level interface for Node.js.
 - Jest is used to test both the Frontend and Backend.
 - Supertest is used to mimic HTTP requests when testing the Backend.
 - mongodb is used to develop communications between the main app and the database.
 - Mongoose is used as a high level interface for mongodb.

-- Testing
-  - Jest is used as a JavaScript testing library.
-  - Supertest is used to mimic HTTP requests in order to test the backend.